-Food That You Should Intake
+Food That You Should Eat

-With a diet low in manipulated foods and refined sugar in foods and high in whole products, conditions such as diabetics, arthritis and Fibromyalgia can be prevented, reversed or managed.
+Wheat and sugar are big causes of inflammation and joint pain.
+With a diet low in processed foods and refined sugar and high in whole foods, conditions such as diabetes, arthritis, and Fibromyalgia can be prevented, reversed, or managed.

-Everything refined is harder to digest and can lead to sore joints and inflammation of our bodies.
+Beans, nuts, fish, and any fruits or vegetables that can be considered whole foods are ideal for patients with inflammation.
+Everything refined is harder to digest and can lead to sore joints and inflammation in our bodies.

 Omega-3 Fatty Acids

-The development of type 3 prostaglander-type prostaglandins, acting against cellular degeneration and inflammation, increases in foods which are naturally rich in omega-3 fatty acids such as wild salmon, wild sardines, tuna, anchovy and others.
+The development of type 3 prostaglandin-type prostaglandins, acting against cellular degeneration and inflammation, increases in foods that are naturally rich in omega-3 fatty acids, such as wild salmon, wild sardines, tuna, anchovies, and others.
+If you do not like fish, take additional fish oil to minimize joint pain, rigidity, and swelling.

 Vegetables